-Executive The Leadership Group Chaired by the President and composed of elected Officers (including committee chairs) with Leadership Group members in attendance.
-Chaired by the General Secretary and composed of the Directors of the sections of the Association and General Secretary.
-Establishing the Association's strategic direction and aims and approving strategic plans (which may come from the Presidential Trio or the Senior Leadership Team).
-Preparing and operationalising the Association's strategic plans where appropriate.
-Their role includes establishing links with policy makers, media and other significant figures within the education world and developing a strong staff team who support the work of the association.
-Establishing and approving policy between Councils.
+Executive The Leadership Group Is chaired by the President and is composed of elected Officers (including committee chairs) with Leadership Group members in attendance.
+Is chaired by the General Secretary and is composed of the Directors of the directorates of the Association and General Secretary.
+Establishes the Association's strategic direction and aims and approving strategic plans (which may come from the Presidential Trio or the Senior Leadership Group).
+Prepares and operationalises the Association's strategic plans where appropriate.
+The groups role includes establishing links with policy makers, media and other significant figures within the education world and developing a strong staff team who support the work of the association.
+Establishes and approves policy between Councils.
 Implementing policy.
-Approving the Association's annual budget.
-Preparing the Association's annual budget.
-Approving the level of membership subscriptions.
-Advising Executive Committee on the level of membership subscriptions.
-Monitoring organisation and performance and offering scrutiny and constructive challenge.
-Monitoring the performance of staff through robust performance management arrangements.
-Reviewing and approving the work of the Association's Executive committees.
-Supporting the work of the Association's Executive Committees.
-Overview of the work of Member Support.
-Leading and managing the work of member support and delivering it.
-General decisions too urgent to wait for a meeting of Council.
-Advising on decisions which are too urgent to wait for Council.
-Discussion, and decisions as necessary, on matters that are deemed insufficiently weighty to be taken to Council, and of those that will later be taken to full Council.
-Advising on and taking forward decisions made by Executive and Council.
-Overseeing and approving the risk management process.
-Leading and managing the risk management process.
-Where necessary, forging strategic partnerships with other organisations.
-Advising on and taking forward decisions made by Executive on strategic partnerships.
+Approves the Association's annual budget.
+Prepares the Association's annual budget.
+Approves the level of membership subscriptions.
+Advises Executive Committee on the level of membership subscriptions.
+Monitors organisation and performance and offers scrutiny and constructive challenge.
+Monitors the performance of staff through robust performance management arrangements.
+Reviews and approves the work of the Association's Executive committees.
+Supports the work of the Association's Executive Committees.
+Oversees of the work of Member Support.
+Leads and manages the work of member support and delivering it.
+Faciliates general decisions too urgent to wait for a meeting of Council.
+Advises on decisions which are too urgent to wait for Council.
+Discusses, and decides as necessary, on matters that are deemed insufficiently weighty to be taken to Council, and of those that will later be taken to full Council.
+Advises on and takes forward decisions made by Executive and Council.
+Oversees and approves the Association's risk register and risk management process.
+Leads and manages the Assocation's risk register and risk management process.
+Where necessary, forges strategic partnerships with other organisations.
+Advises on and taking forward decisions made by Executive on strategic partnerships.